Adding/Editing a Visual Novel

 Each visual novel entry can have at most 10 screenshots.
 Screenshots can be uploaded in JPEG and PNG format.
 The uploaded screenshots are strictly moderated to follow the guidelines listed below.
 It is highly recommended to follow our instructions on creating good screenshots if you don't want your efforts to go to waste.

 - All images must be in the highest native resolution of the VN.
-The native resolution is the resolution for which the bitmap images are made, this is 640x480 or 800x600 for most entries.
+The native resolution is the resolution for which the bitmap images are made.
 Any upscaling or downscaling, whether done by the game engine itself or by manually using an image editor, is not allowed!
-An exception to this rule is made for games that have no native resolution (e.g. using realtime 3D graphics instead) or when the native resolution is higher than what most displays support.
+An exception to this rule is made for games that have no native resolution (e.g. using realtime 3D graphics instead).
+Moreover, for games whose native resolution exceeds 1080p, the images can be uploaded downscaled while preserving the aspect ratio (though the native resolution is still preferred, if the user has a capability to take such screenshots).

 - All images have to be screenshots of the game itself, this means that any window borders will have to be removed before uploading.
 We are neither interested in your heavily modified window borders nor in your awesome AGTH setup.